 5. Gunpowder Green Tea

 This is a tea shaped to look like small pellets that imitate the gunpowder pellets used for ammunition during the 17th century.
 It was one of the first teas to be exported from China to Europe and, as a result, remains one of the best known there.
-The original idea for rolling the leaves into tight balls, or pellets, was to help preserve their freshness for the long trip from China to Europe.
-The pellets are still lightly rolled combinations of buds and young green leaves.
+The original idea for rolling the tea into tight balls, or pellets, was to help preserve their freshness for the long trip from China to Europe.
+The pellets are still lightly rolled combinations of buds and young leaves.

 They unfurl as they infuse, offering a visual demonstration of the”agony of the leaves,” the process so dramatically named in which the curled or rolled dried leaves are infused with water and open up” agonizingly.”